 Mr. Pedro Parente holds a bachelor's degree in electrical engineering from the University of Brasília, in 1976.
 Mr. Pedro Parente accumulated the position of Global CEO of the Company and Chairman of the Board of Directors from June 2018 until April 2019, when he left the position of CEO, remaining only as Chairman of the Board of Directors of the Company.
 He began his career in public service at Banco do Brasil in 1971 and was transferred to the Central Bank in 1973, in both cases by public tender.
-He was a consultant for the International Monetary Fund and public institutions in the country, including State Secretaries and the 1988 National Constituent MEETING, having served in varios positions in the economic area of the Brazilian government.
+He was a consultant for the International Monetary Fund and public institutions in the country, including State Secretaries and the 1988 National Constituent MEETING, having served in various positions in the economic area of the Brazilian government.
 He was Minister of State (1999-2002), having been the coordinator of the transition team from President Fernando Henrique Cardoso to President Lula.
-In this period, he also served as President (COO) of Grupo RBS and from January 2010 to April 2014 he was CEO of Bunge Brasil.
+In this period, he also served as President of the 2001/2002 Energy Crisis Management Chamber.
+From 2003 to 2009, he was Executive Vice President (COO) of Grupo RBS and from January 2010 to April 2014 he was CEO of Bunge Brasil.
 From 2016 to 2018 he was CEO of Petrobrás - Petróleo Brasileiro SA during the period between 2016 and 2018, a company where he also served as a member (1999 - 2002) and President (2002 - 2016) of the Board of Directors.
-He was also Chairman of the Board of Directors of Petrobrás - Petróleo Brasileiro SA during B3 - Brasil, Bolsa Balcão, Duratex, Banco do Brasil, among others.
-He is currently Chairman of the Board of Directors of General Atlantic in Brazil, a partner at EB Capital, and a member of the boards of Prumo SA, Continental Grain Corporation and Syngenta AG.
+He was also Chairman of the Board of Directors of listed and unlisted companies, including B3 - Brasil, Bolsa Balcão, Duratex, Banco do Brasil, among others.
+He is currently Chairman of the Board of Directors of General Atlantic in Brazil, a partner at EB Capital, and a member of the boards of directors of Prumo SA, Continental Grain Corporation and Syngenta AG.
 Mr. Pedro Parente has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceedings or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing an activity professional or commercial.